Rattleback 'mystery' explained

 My view on the operation of the rattleback

 No unknown forces are needed to engineer the reversal of spin.
-All we need are the initial input that sets the rattleback in motion, inertia that tries to keep it in motion, friction that tries to slow it down, an interplay of gravity and inertia during the rocking phase, and the principle of least action that constantly seeks to balance these various forces, always taking the most easy path which eventually leads to reversal of spin.
+All we need are the initial input that sets the rattleback in motion, inertia which tries to keep it in motion and friction which slows down the rotation and ends up giving way to a rocking phase.
+There is an interplay of gravity and inertia during the rocking phase, which combined with an imbalance of weight distribution induces a circular, instead of a simple up-and-down rocking motion.
+The principle of least action that constantly seeks to balance these various forces, always taking the most easy path, eventually leads to a reversal of the original spin that set the rattleback in motion...

 1) acceleration is supplied by the initial push that sets the rattleback in spinning motion.
 Inertia tends to perpetuate that motion.